fjb4/steeltoe-demo/README.md

       - While circuit is open, almost all calls to backend are "short circuited" and only RunFallbackAsync() is invoked
         - After some time, the circuit will enter a "half-open" state
         - In this state, a single request is allowed to pass through and, if the request succeeds, the circuit will close
-        - Config
-          - requestVolumeThreshold: Minimum number of requests in a rolling window that will trip the circuit (20)
-          - sleepWindowInMilliseconds: Amount of time, after tripping the circuit, to reject requests before allowing attempts again (5000)
-          - errorThresholdPercentage: Error percentage at or above which the circuit should trip open and start short-circuiting requests to fallback logic (50)
     - Restart the service that was killed: `cf start fake-news-service`
     - Refresh the frontend service until backend circuit closes again
     - Dashboard shows the circuit is now open again
     - Service is restored, each call to backend again calls RunAsync()
+- Steeltoe is a collection of tools for building .NET microservices
+  - Features & documentation available at https://steeltoe.io
+  - Start a Steeltoe project at https://start.steeltoe.io
+  - Able to run in the cloud or locally, using Docker
+  - This demonstration is available at https://github.com/fjb4/steeltoe-demo

+### Notes
+- Circuit breaker configuration settings
+  - requestVolumeThreshold: Minimum number of requests in a rolling window that will trip the circuit (20)
+  - sleepWindowInMilliseconds: Amount of time, after tripping the circuit, to reject requests before allowing attempts again (5000)
+  - errorThresholdPercentage: Error percentage at or above which the circuit should trip open and start short-circuiting requests to fallback logic (50)